Multivariate Gamma distributions

 3.1 Random correlated weights

-Ranganath and Blei (2018) creates random measures that seems to induce Gamma weights by imposing a Gaussian correlation structure on the random weights of a random selection of Poisson atoms.
+Ranganath and Blei (2018) creates random measures that seem to induce Gamma weights by imposing a Gaussian correlation structure on the random weights of a random selection of Poisson atoms.
 This seems to still be a Kingman construction?

 4 Generalized Multivariate Gamma